ch007m/pipeline-dsl-builder/README.md

 The goal of this Quarkus Application is to simplify the life of the users when they play with Tekton or any compliant project like [Konflux](https://konflux-ci.dev/) which uses an opinionated pipeline's [template](https://github.com/konflux-ci/build-definitions/blob/main/pipelines/template-build/template-build.yaml) to generate the required Tekton YAML resources.

-**Note**: This project is complementary to what Dekorate can populate today for [Tekton](https://github.com/dekorateio/dekorate/tree/main/annotations/tekton-annotations) !

 The application has been designed around the following principles:

 - Have a quarkus standalone application able to generate different Tekton resources for a specific provider: Tekton, Konflux, etc
 - Support to provide the needed parameters or configuration using a YAML configurator file
 - Generate using the Fabric8 kubernetes Fluent API & Builder the resources using [Tekton model v1](https://github.com/fabric8io/kubernetes-client/tree/main/extensions/tekton/model-v1/)
-- Propose `Factories` able to generate the Tekton objects such as: params, labels, workspaces, results, finally using `defaulting` values or YAML content from the configuration file
+- Propose `Factories` able to generate the Tekton resources such as: params, labels, workspaces, results, finally using `defaulting` values or YAML content from the configuration file
-- Support different domains: `buildpacks, s2i, etc` and types: `ubi-builder, etc` in order to chain the proper tasks and resources within the pipeline generated.
-If by example you select as domain: `buildpacks` and type: `builder` then the application will generate a pipeline able to `build` an  UBI builder image for buildpacks !
+- Support to specify a domain/group: `example, build, etc` to organize the different resources generated

+**Note**: This project is complementary to what Dekorate can populate today for [Tekton](https://github.com/dekorateio/dekorate/tree/main/annotations/tekton-annotations) !

 ### How to use it

-Git clone the project and package the application:
+Git clone the project and compile the code:

 ```shell script
 ./mvnw package